vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/readme.md

     link: /guide/feature/markdown/

   - title: Blog support
-    details: Just date, tags and category to your articles, then article, tag, category and timeline list will be auto generated
+    details: Add date, tags and category to your articles, then article, tag, category and timeline list will be auto generated
     link: /guide/feature/blog/

   - title: Article Encryption